allenrobel/configs/README.md

-# Install the DCNM Ansible Collection using uv
+# Install and setup the DCNM Ansible Collection using uv

 This repository exists because I prefer uv over pip for dependency management, and the DCNM Ansible Collection is setup with pip in mind.